 Your editor is your crash test reader.
 They’re a fresh set of eyes with plenty of perspective on content strategy: It’s a great opportunity to button things up, from the tiny wording missteps to the bigger ideas that could use some extra love.

-As a writer, you may be thinking, “Aren’t all editing strategies the same?
-Aren’t they all here to fix my mistakes, make me sound smarter and make the client sound good?”
+As a writer, you may think, “Aren’t all editing strategies the same?
+Aren’t they all here to fix my mistakes, make me sound smarter, and make the client sound good?”
 In the simplest terms, sure.

 You’ve probably heard about various types of editing, especially if you’ve worked in PR, publishing or marketing for some time.
 Some common types of editing include: